Econstudentlog

 Nowhere in the paper is it mentioned that this is most likely a zero-sum game.
 One country’s gain is another country’s loss.
 And the ‘many countries implicitly do this…’ part is correct but only half of the story, as many countries, especially Western countries, also implicitly do the opposite – import massive amounts of low-IQ immigrants (and also implicitly form/maintain policies which encourage these people to have a lot of children, lowering national IQ and future human capital even further).

-July 1, 2011 Posted by | immigration, IQ, studies | 4 Comments
+July 1, 2011 Posted by | immigration, IQ, Studies | 4 Comments

 [...]